top of page

 What should I expect during a consultation for giant nevi removal?

-The success and safety of giant nevi removal surgery start with a consultation with Dr Ricardo and depends very much on your complete candidness.
+The success and safety of giant nevi removal surgery start with a consultation with Dr Ricardo and depend heavily on your complete candor.
 During your giant nevi removal surgery consultation be prepared to discuss your surgical goals, options available to remove the nevus, and reconstruct the associated defect, medical conditions, drug allergies, and medical treatments; current medications, vitamins, herbal supplements, alcohol, tobacco, and drug use; and previous surgeries.

 Dr Ricardo will also evaluate your general health status and any pre-existing health conditions or risk factors, examine your or your child, take photographs, discuss the approach to your surgery, including the type of procedure or combination of procedures and tell you whether your expectations are in line with typical results, discuss any risks or potential complications and share before-and-after photos of cases similar to yours.